GhostWasFound13/ghost.db/README.md

 ## Documentation

-For detailed documentation, including API reference and usage examples, refer to the [MyQuickDB Documentation](https://your-documentation-link).
+For detailed documentation, including API reference and usage examples, refer to the [MyQuickDB Documentation](comingsoon),
 ## Contributing

 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.
 Please make sure to follow the coding guidelines and add tests for any new features.